 The venison season tends to run from the start of August through to the end of April.
-However, availability of buck deer can extend it further and, as of 2017, we will be supplying venison all year round.
+However, availability of buck deer can extend it further and we now supply venison all year round.

 Jason and the Farm Shop’s Butchers are in regular conversation with each other, where they will discuss the Butchery’s particular requirements.

 After Jason inspects and prepares the carcasses, they are hung for up to two weeks before being supplied to the Butchers to process, ahead of display on the counter in the Farm Shop.

 We sell smoked venison loin fillet, venison haunch and saddle, leg steaks, stewing steak and minced venison.
 Our diced venison goes into the cooked Cowdray pies and we make our own venison sausages.

 The Butchers have adapted a recipe for Boerewors using venison in place of beef for the sausage meat and flavouring it with coriander seeds, spices and cloves.
 When the team have sufficient trim, the sausages are prepared in small batches using traditional methods, with no artificial additives or preservatives and natural skins.

 Cooking with Estate-reared venison ties in well with our Head Chef, Ben Jupp’s ‘out of the garden and into the pan’ philosophy.
 Ben who is always seeking the freshest and best quality ingredients so that the ultimate can be expected of his dishes.
 He will chat to the Butchery team about what he is after and how he would like a particular cut to be prepared.